horga83/shellChatGPT/README.md

 If mask is not provided, image must have transparency, which will be used as the mask.
 Optionally, set size of output image with [S]mall, [M]edium or [L]arge as the first positional argument.
-See IMAGES section below for more information on inpaint and out- paint.
+See IMAGES section below for more information on inpaint and outpaint.

 Option -w transcribes audio from mp3, mp4, mpeg, mpga, m4a, wav, and webm files.
 First positional argument must be an audio file.